noahwhlim/text-editor/README.md

 ## Getting Started
 1. Clone the repository.
 2. Run `npm install` to install the necessary dependencies.
-3. Run `npm start` to launch the application.
+3. Run `npm run start` to launch the application.
+4. Run `npm build` to build the application.

 ## Technologies Used
 - ElectronJS